-- Continue your breast massage and wound care as directed. - Refrain from weight-bearing exercise, twisting or heavy lifting.
+- · Continue your breast massage and wound care as directed. - Refrain from weight-bearing exercise, twisting or heavy lifting.
 No tennis, golf, softball or other sports with similar swinging motions.
 Avoid aerobic exercise that may cause a lot of bounce.
 You may begin range of motion exercises but not with any weight, pressure or resistance of any kind. - DO NOT SMOKE.
-While incisions may have sealed, smoking deprives your body of necessary oxygen that can result in poorly healed, wide, raised scars.

-- Continue to wear a proper surgical bra or sports bra.
+While incisions may have healed, smoking deprives your body of necessary oxygen that can result in poorly healed, wide, raised scars. - Scar creams may be applied to the scar once the steri-strips have come off. - Continue to wear a proper sports bra.
 The bra you first wore following surgery may feel somewhat loose.
 You may replace it, however no under wires for 6 weeks.
-You may sleep without a bra; however a camisole with built-in shelf support can be comfortable and provides added support as you continue to heal. - You may sleep flat.
-However do not sleep on your stomach.
+You may sleep without a bra; however, a camisole with built-in shelf support can be comfortable and provides added support as you continue to heal. - You may sleep flat.
+However, do not sleep on your stomach.
 If you are a side sleeper, a soft pillow under your mid-back and shoulders may offer more comfort and support than a single pillow under your head. - Practice good sun protection.
 Do not expose your breasts to direct sunlight.
 If you are outdoors, apply at least an SPF 30 to the chest area at least 30 minutes prior to sun exposure.
-Your chest region and breast skin are highly susceptible to sunburn or the formation or irregular, darkened pigmentation. - Follow-up with any breast implant manufacturer paperwork and warrantee as necessary.
+Your chest region and breast skin are highly susceptible to sunburn or the formation or irregular, darkened pigmentation.